How to Short a Stock: Defined and Explained

 If someone buys 10 shares of XYZ company at $10 per share, for example, and the share price goes to zero, they will lose $100.
 The price can’t go lower than zero, so someone can never lose more than what they had first invested.

-However, when someone shorts a stock, they risk infinite losses because there is no upward limit on a stock’s share price.
+However, when someone shorts a stock, they risk potential losses that are unlimited, as there is the potential for a stock’s price to rise indefinitely.
 If the price keeps going up, they will keep losing money.

 Additionally, there are significant costs associated with shorting a stock.
 For one, the margin interest in a required margin account can add up over time if an investor keeps the position open for a while.
-Also, a brokerage firm will charge interest on the borrowed shares, ranging from a few basis points to over 100%, depending on how difficult the shares are to borrow.
+Brokerage firms will charge interest on the borrowed shares, ranging from a few basis points to more than 100%, depending on how difficult the shares are to borrow.
 These costs can make shorting a stock prohibitively expensive.

 When investing during a recession, for example, sudden drops in the share prices of many stocks across many different industries can occur.
 While this might cause many investors’ portfolios to decline, others may be profiting because of their short positions.